IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     > Resorts application is supported by Open Liberty which is the target
     > environment, and the issue that the tool identified would not affect
     > the application migration.
 You can confidently select the application
-    > as a good candidate for moving to Open Liberty in containers in the
-    > repackage process with minimum effort.
+    > as a good candidate for moving (re-platfoming) to Open Liberty in containers with minimum effort.

-10. Now you know that the Mod Resorts application can be moved to Liberty, you want to know if it is also a good candidate for re-platform with traditional WebSphere in containers.
+10. Now you know that the Mod Resorts application can be moved to Liberty, you want to know if it is also a good candidate for modernization to traditional WebSphere in containers.
 To do that switch the target environment from **Compatible Liberty Runtime** to **WebSphere traditional**.